Ahmed52Essam/social_media_app/README.md

 A simple REST API for a social media application built with Python and FastAPI.
 This project provides basic functionalities for creating posts and commenting on them, with data stored in a SQLite database.

 ## Features
+- User registration and authentication (JWT-based).
+- Email confirmation for new users sent as a background task.
+- Authenticated users can create posts.
-- Create posts.
+- Authenticated users can like posts.
-- Retrieve a list of all posts.
+- Retrieve a list of all posts with sorting options (new, old, most likes).
-- Create comments on a specific post.
+- Authenticated users can create comments on a specific post.
 - Retrieve a list of all comments for a specific post.
-- Retrieve a single post along with all of its comments.
+- Retrieve a single post along with all of its comments and like count.

 ## Database

 This project uses **SQLAlchemy** to interact with a **SQLite** database.

-- **Database Schema:** The schema is defined in `social_media_app/database.py` and includes tables for `post` and `comments`.
+- **Database Schema:** The schema is defined in `social_media_app/database.py` and includes tables for `post`, `comments`, `users`, and `likes`.
 - **Configuration:** The database connection is managed in `social_media_app/config.py` and can be configured for different environments (development, testing, production).
 - **Development:** In the development environment, the application uses a `data.db` file in the project root.